aditya930/Free-responsive-framework/README.md

 =========================
 I suggest to get to you the full version at free price.
-Translate how many you can and you receive all functionality of a framework. http://stas-melnikov.ru/responsive_elements/donate.html
+Translate how many you can and you receive all functionality of a framework. http://stas-melnikov.ru/responsive_elements/donate.html Please specify the email.
+It is necessary for feedback and transfer of framework to you.

 License
 =========================